We spent 200 hours researching and tested 20 types of essential cookie-related items to find the best gear to make holiday baking fun and stress-free.

 Most professional bakers swear by the kitchen scale.
 The delicate alchemy of baking relies on precision, and cups—which measure only by volume—can be wildly inaccurate.
 According to Alton Brown, 1 cup of flour can equal anywhere from 4 to 6 ounces, depending on who measures it and on factors like relative humidity.
 A scale can mean the difference between light, buttery cookies and dense, floury ones—plus, you can measure all your ingredients right into the bowl, which means fewer dishes to clean.
 Converting recipes from cups to grams is an extra step, but if you keep a chart with the standard weights of your baking ingredients on hand, it shouldn’t take long.
 Alice Medrich (who recently made the case for baking with a scale in The Washington Post) noted that a scale also comes in handy if you don’t have a cookie scoop but want to make your drop cookies exactly the same size (which ensures that they bake evenly).

-The Jennings measures in half grams for better precision, it can handle up to 8.8 pounds, and it comes with a 20-year manufacturer’s warranty.
 For larger batches, we recommend the My Weigh KD8000.
 It’s bulky, and it measures only in full grams, but it easily accommodates high-quantity baking with a whopping capacity of 17.56 pounds. —Christine Cyr Clisset

 *At the time of publishing, the price was $25.